bitlaab-bolt/wgl/README.md

 ### MacOS

-All of Wgl's dependencies are linked as static libraries.
+All dependencies are linked as static libraries.
 No additional steps are required!

 ### Windows

-On Windows, `glfw3.dll` is required on the final executable.
-You will find the necessary steps in the Installation section in the documentation.
+The final executable requires `glfw3.dll`.
+The necessary steps are in the documentation's **Installation** section.

 ## Documentation